bytebase/bytebase.com/content/blog/saas-services-behind-startup-2023.md

 As with the rest of the industry, we are experiencing the AI storm.
 This year we have already onboarded a bunch of AI-native/augmented SaaS services.
 We even built one, [SQL Chat](https://www.sqlchat.ai/), offering a natural language interface to the database.
 I am already used to casting spells to construct the Zapier workflow or co-author pictures with Midjourney.

-Compared with last year, we are using more SaaS services as we grow our businesses.
+Compared with last year, we are using more SaaS services as we grow our business.
 It's still manageable.

 ![2022](/content/blog/saas-services-behind-startup-2022/banner.webp)